Julie Carlson: Early life and education

 Julie Carlson grew up in Wellfleet, Massachusetts.
 Her mother, Jocelyn Carlson Balzell, was a graduate of Harvard Graduate School of Education as well as a Fulbright Scholar who became the NYC intellectual sets go-to luncheon organizer as the associate director of the New York Institute for the Humanities at New York University where she was fired for inviting Hillary Rodham Clinton to one of their lunch meetings.
 Carlson's stepfather, Edward Digby Baltzell, was an eminent professor at the University of Pennsylvania, and was credited with popularizing the acronym WASP in his book The Protestant Establishment: Aristocracy and Caste in America.
-Carlson's father, Sten Carlson, went to Yale and Colombia before becoming one of the top-producing fishermen on Cape Cod.
+Carlson's father, Sten Carlson, went to Yale and Columbia before becoming one of the top-producing fishermen on Cape Cod.
 During one excursion in the waters off Cuba, his boat was seized by the Cuban Navy possibly thinking he was a spy.

 Carlson attended Brown University, from which she graduated in 1983 with a Bachelor of Arts in English.